franklongford/ColECM/README.rst

 		-nrepy	Number of simulation cells to repeat in y dimension -nrepz	Number of simulation cells to repeat in z dimension (3D only)

+A speed test can be used to estimate the optimum number of processors to use for a MPI run

+3) ``~/ColECM/tests/speed_test [flags]``

+	Simulation editor
+	Flags are optional and can be entered in the command line or selected later during the analysis process.

+		-param	Name of simulation parameter file
+		-rst	Name of simulation restart file
+		-ntrial  Number of trial calculations to perform in speed test (default=1000)

 Defaults
 --------